The Web address

 experience - specially between conception and your first four to six years of life.

-Your "inner family" of talented
+Your inner family of talented

-subselves evolves through a
+subselves evolves over time through a

-series of interactive developmental stages over
+series of interactive developmental stages, influenced by

 aging and life experiences.